Should I Get Invisalign or Braces?

 How can you tell if your bite is off?
-You probably know already if you have an overbite or under bite you want to change, but cross bite is another issue that can damage your teeth.
+You probably know already if you have an overbite or underbite you want to change, but cross-bite is another issue that can damage your teeth.
 When the top and bottom arches of teeth don’t fit together when you bite down, this can lead to greater wear and tear on the teeth.
 Eroded enamel and cracked molars are more common with bite disorders—and they can even lead to temporomandibular joint (TMJ) disorder.

 If you notice popping or clicking sounds when you open and close your jaw, the joints may not be functioning properly.
-Improper bite can cause this, and it can lead to much worse than an occasional popping sound.
+An improper bite can cause this, and it can lead to much worse than an occasional popping sound.
 TMJ disorder is often the cause of mysterious headaches, neck pain, and facial or jaw pain.
 It is often connected with bruxism (teeth grinding), which can further damage your teeth.
 If any of these symptoms coincide with what we find is improper bite alignment, we will always recommend traditional braces over Invisalign.

 Braces are Better if You Don’t Want to Change Your Eating Habits